davidcalikes/portfolio-project-one/README.md

 # Cumasc Gael

-Cumasc Gael are an up and coming Celtic Bluegrass band, based in the North East of Ireland.
+Cumasc Gael are an up and coming celtic-bluegrass band based in the North East of Ireland.

+Recently, the band have moved away from the Irish cover-band circuit to performing their own songs, both as a support band for similar established acts and also as a headline act themselves in some of Ireland's smaller yet renowned indie venues.

+The band have since recieved multiple invitations to perform globally, and have recently conducted a small American tour which was extremely well recieved.

-Recently the band have jumped from the coverband circuit to performing original songs and require an industry standard "Electronic Press Kit" to promote and exhibit themselves and their content.
+Due to the growing popularity of the band, they now require an industry standard "Electronic Press Kit" to promote themselves and their exciting new content.

-Primarily functioning as a promotional tool for the band, this website will provide an insight into the groups musical and artistic identity along with their personality, creative output and style.
+Functioning as a promotional tool for the band, this website will provide users an insight into the groups musical and artistic identity along with their personality, creative output and style.

 With its user centered design, functionality, and exclusive media content, Cumasc Gael aims to provide their target audience with a positive and satisfying user experience.

 The website will also serve to demonstrate the bands asthetic, musical abilities and stage footprint to A&R reps, booking agents and venues.

 <img src="README_images/responsive_hero.png">